Mounir el-Motassadeq

-Mounir el-Motassadeq (Arabic: منير المتصدق; born April 3, 1974) was convicted by a German court of being a member of al-Qaeda and of assisting some of the hijackers in the September 11 attacks.
+Mounir el-Motassadeq (Arabic: منير المتصدق; born 3 April 1974) is a Moroccan former member of al-Qaeda.
+He was convicted by a German court of being a member of Al-Qaeda and of assisting some of the hijackers in the September 11 attacks.
 He was initially convicted of involvement in the attack, but his sentence was set aside on appeal, then reinstated on further appeal.
 On 8 January 2007, he was sentenced to serve 15 years by the court of Hanseatisches Oberlandesgericht, Hamburg, because of 246 counts of accessory to murder in coincidence with membership in a terrorist organisation.
 On 15 October 2018, el-Motassadeq was deported to Morocco after serving his sentence.

 Biography

 Motassadeq first came to Germany from Morocco in 1993 and moved to Hamburg in 1995, where he studied electrical engineering in college.
 Not much is known of his activities at this time, but he did move into the Hamburg cell apartment owned by Mohamed Atta and lived with several other people who would later be accused by the U.S. and German authorities of leading the September 11, 2001, attacks.

 On 22 May 2000, Motassadeq flew to Istanbul, and from there to Afghanistan.
 He soon returned.
 When the four 9/11 leaders went from Germany to Afghanistan to train, Motassadeq remained in Germany.
-German police were able to wiretap Motassadeq, but initially did not discover any incriminating information.
-He claims his innocence.
-"There never was a terrorist organization in Hamburg," he stated.
+German police wiretapped Motassadeq, but did not discover any incriminating information initially.
+He claims his innocence, "There never was a terrorist organization in Hamburg," he stated.